bxlab/class-ibs-796-fall2013/shell/tutorial.md

 2. Delete the `data` directory

-3. Enter the command: `git checkout -- data` You should see that the data directory has reappeared in its original state
+3. Enter the command: `tar -xzvf data.tgz` You should see that the data directory has reappeared in its original state

 **BONUS**